eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 Keep in mind that the exact key and the process can vary, so it's recommended to check your computer's manual or look for on-screen prompts during startup.
 If you're still unsure, you can provide the make and model of your computer, [we can try to find it for you](#support).

 5. From the live OS or tool you installed on the USB stick, select to copy or clone from a local disk to another local disk.
-If you are using Clonezilla, there is also an option to extend the new partition to use all the available space.
+If you are using Clonezilla, there is also an option to extend the new partitions to use all the available space.
 Enable that option.
 6. Wait for the cloning process to complete.
 This can take a few hours depending on the copying speed.
 7. Shut down the machine.
 8. Remove both SSDs.